Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 ## Enabling Cash Fusion

-Next, enable Cash Fusion.
-It should start participating in fusion as soon as the coins are confirmed.
+Next you will enable "autofuse".
+This tells the wallet to start automatically participating in Cash Fusion rounds as soon as the coins are confirmed.

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage daemon enable_autofuse
 ```

-If the wallet is password protected, specify the password as extra argument after enable_autofuse:
+If the wallet is password protected, specify the password as an extra argument after enable_autofuse:

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage daemon enable_autofuse  "my_password"